+I am Nature’s companion.
 I’m beguiled by Nature.
 Human nature.
 Plant nature.
 Animal nature.
 It doesn’t matter as long as it’s natural.
-That goes for medicine and healing too.
+That goes for medicine and healing as well.

 Picking a morning meditative bouquet, feeling awed by the unfolding splendor of spring, watching a red-tailed hawk or white puffy clouds glide effortlessly across the bluest of blue skies, smelling lilacs or tomatoes and basil warmed by the afternoon sun, feeling dirt sift through my fingers or summer’s breeze tousling my hair — it’s Nature’s gifts that bring me joy.

-In the evening, my creativity turns toward music, and cooking a satisfying meal often with a freshly picked salad from the garden.
+Evening creativity turns toward music, and cooking a satisfying meal often with a freshly picked salad from the garden.
 I cherish heart-to-heart connection, a warm embrace, wide smile, and hearty laughter along with thought provoking conversation, spiritual readings, and the unspoken language of hand-drumming.